zezutom/concurrency-patterns/active-object/README.md

     // Callback: provides access to the calculated results (incrementAndGet, etc.) private BlockingQueue<Long> resultQueue = new LinkedBlockingQueue<>();

-    // Scheduler: a dedicated thread created and started when the counter gets instantiated public ThreadSafeCounter(long value) {
+    // Scheduler: a dedicated thread created and started when the counter is instantiated public ThreadSafeCounter(long value) {
         ..
         new Thread(new Runnable() {